-One potential modeling language is Dymola [1] and [2].
+One potential modeling language is Dymola (Elmqvist 1978).
 Dymola is an object-oriented modeling language and preprocessor.
 As a modeling language, it allows the modeler to hierarchically decompose and describe a system and its subsystem components in a very compact, yet easily readable, syntax.
-Furthermore, Dymola allows the modeler to separately describe the mode/system and the experiment/stimulus under which to simulate the model.
-As a model preprocessor, Dymola can determine the causalities, reduce the structural singularities, and solve the algebraic loops arising from the interconnection of subsystems (submodels) and generate a state-space description of the model in a variety of continuous system simulation language (CSSL) -type modeling and simulation languages [3].
+Furthermore, Dymola allows the modeler to separately describe the model/system and the experiment/stimulus under which to simulate the model.
+As a model preprocessor, Dymola can determine the causalities, reduce the structural singularities, and solve the algebraic loops arising from the interconnection of subsystems (submodels) and generate a state-space description of the model in a variety of continuous system simulation language (CSSL) -type modeling and simulation languages (Cellier and Elmqvist 1993).
+In (Cellier 1991), Dymola is proposed as an alternative to SPICE: "If we are able to make Dymola powerful enough that it can handle arbitrarily complex circuits containing arbitrary algebraic loops and structural singularities, we can automatically generate a state-space model that will execute much more efficiently at run-time than the currently used SPICE code,"